Should you equity-release?

 And after that it's: "We're now too old to leave."

+So if downsizing is right for you, consider doing it sooner.
 Having said that, if it's a home where you've lived for years and you have many friends in the community, don't underestimate the personal and social impact of moving away if you can only afford to downsize out of the area.

 If you do have people to pass assets to, equity release generally means there will be less for them to inherit.
 Then again, it is your money, so prioritise your own standard of living.

 Here a provider pays you a tax-free lump sum for a portion of your home at below market value.
 You can then live in the property (rent-free) until you die.
 When it's sold, the proceeds are split based on the percentage you own and the lender owns.
 So if your property value rises significantly, so does the amount it gets.